The Solent Forum

 Portsmouth

-Portsmouth International Port is the second busiest cross channel ferry port; the Continental Ferry Port accounts for 80 per cent of the Port's business and is served by passenger and freight ferries sailing to the Isle of Wight, continent and the Channel Islands.
-Portsmouth City Council has owned the Port since 1839, and it is the most successful municipal port in the UK.
+Portsmouth International Port (PIP) is the largest and most successful city owned port in the UK.
+The port is also the second largest cross channel port on passenger and freight volumes, serving many destinations to Europe.
+PIP is both the statutory and competent harbour authority for all commercial shipping into Portsmouth harbour covering the International Port and the Camber.
+The Continental Ferry Port accounts for 80 per cent of the Port's business and is served by passenger and freight ferries sailing to the Isle of Wight, continent and the Channel Islands.
+Portsmouth City Council has owned the Port since 1839.

 Ports as Harbour Authorities

-The Port of Southampton differs from Portsmouth Commercial Port in the extent of its harbour authority powers within the Solent.
-ABP is the statutory harbour authority for the port of Southampton, whereas the harbour authority for Portsmouth Harbour and the Eastern Solent is the Queen's Harbour Master (QHM).
-ABP and the QHM co-operate in administering shipping movements within the Eastern Solent with ABP taking a co-ordinating role.
+The Port of Southampton differs from Portsmouth International Port in the extent of its harbour authority powers within the Solent.
+ABP is the statutory harbour authority for the port of Southampton, whereas the harbour authority for Portsmouth Harbour and the Eastern Solent is the King's Harbour Master.
+ABP and KHM co-operate in administering shipping movements within the Eastern Solent with ABP taking a co-ordinating role.
 The harbour authority role encompasses responsibility for the navigational safety of all vessels, including the maintenance dredging of channels to advertised depths, navigation marks, hydrographic data, and control of developments which would affect hydrography by issuing harbour licences.

 Back to home